 - Stir the garlic, parsley, and cilantro into the mayonnaise.
 Spread a generous layer of the herbed mayonnaise over each slice of toasted bread.

-- Layer the pot roast or roast beef over the onions on each sandwich and top with a few slices of cheese.
+- Layer the onions and then the pot roast onto the sandwiches and top with a few slices of cheese.

-- Place the sheet of sandwiches under the broiler to melt the cheese.
+- Place the sandwiches under the broiler to melt the cheese.
 Watch carefully - the cheese will go from just starting to brown to burnt very quickly.

 - Remove the sandwiches from the oven, distribute among 4 plates, and top each with a generous portion of kale, spinach, or other dark leafy greens.